PENG-Zhe/peng-zhe.github.io/_pages/about.md

 # News
 <!-- -->
-- [May 2026] Our paper on Privacy-preserving Decentralized Identity has received the Best Paper Award at IEEE ICC 2026. <br>
+- [May 2026] Our paper on Privacy-preserving Decentralized Identity has received the Best Paper Award at IEEE ICC 2026. 🎖️<br>
 Our paper ObliMIG on Oblivious Storage for Online Data Migration has been accepted by ICDCS 2026. <br>
 Our paper vProChain on Blockchain-based Provenance Verification in IIoT has been accepted by IEEE IoTJ.
 - [Apr.
 2026] Our paper LearnAlign on LLM Reinforcement Learning has been accepted by ACL 2026.